laurenchen0631/English-Learning/TOEFL TPO/Listening/TPO 4/Set 4.md

 1. What is the conversation mainly about?
 	1. Methods for finding appropriate sources for a project.
 	1. Reasons the woman is having difficulties with a project.
-	1. Criteria the professor uses to evaluate group projects.
+	1. Criteria the professor uses to evaluate group p1+44\[/drrojects.
 	1. Ways to develop the skills needed to work in groups

 2. Why does the professor mention the ‘free-rider’ problem?